Why work with us?

 Embedded within Auckland City Hospital, ACTC benefits from the vast resources and clinical expertise available.
 This includes the hospital’s 24 hour acute care services, dedicated oncology inpatient unit, intensive care unit, comprehensive accredited laboratory and radiology facilities and expert subspecialty input.

-Auckland’s Regional Cancer and Blood Services and Onsite Compounding Unit
+Auckland’s Regional Cancer and Blood Services

 With a population of almost 1.7million, Auckland is New Zealand’s largest city and the country’s center of commerce and education.
 Beautifully situated with good public infrastructures, Auckland consistently ranks as one of the most liveable cities in the world.